William M. Tuck: Career

 Upon being admitted to Virginia bar, Tuck maintained a private legal practice in Halifax for decades, eventually with his stepson L.L.
 Dillard.

 His career as an elected official began in 1923, when Halifax County voters elected Tuck as their delegate (a part-time position) to the Virginia General Assembly.
 He was re-elected once but declined to run for re-election in 1929, citing the need to grow his legal business to support his new family.
 However, when his elected successor died, Tuck was drafted in 1930 and served the remainder of the term.
-He was then elected to the Virginia State Senate in 1931, where he became a friend of U.S. Senator Harry F. Byrd, a former governor.
+He was then elected to the Virginia Senate in 1931, where he became a friend of U.S. Senator Harry F. Byrd, a former governor.
 During the national New Deal, state Senator Tuck worked to repeal Prohibition and sponsored new child labor laws, as well as an unemployment compensation system, old age assistance and jail reforms.
 He also helped develop the state park system.

 In 1941, Tuck sought statewide office, but Senator Byrd slated Colgate Darden to run for Governor of Virginia, so Tuck was slated for and won election as the 25th Lieutenant Governor of Virginia.
 He served from 1942 to 1946 under Governor Darden, and gained visibility throughout the Commonwealth.
 Tuck defeated his Republican opponent, S. Floyd Landreth by a 2 to 1 margin and won election as governor.

 As governor from 1946 to 1950, Tuck demonstrated his fiscal conservatism as a Dixiecrat by reorganizing state government and enacting a right-to-work law.
 He also created a state water pollution control agency, helped reform state schools and mental hospitals, as well as constructed roads.
 Governor Tuck gained national exposure, however, for labor unrest in his home state.
 He worked with Senator Harry Byrd to oppose President Harry Truman, although a fellow Democrat, especially Truman's plan to establish a Fair Employment Practices Commission.
 Once, as governor, Tuck drafted workers of the Virginia Electric Power Company into the state's national guard to avoid a threatened strike in an unionization effort.
 Transportation and coal also experienced labor unrest.